Majdi-Aref/syrian-meals/README.md

    + "As a visiting user, I would like to know more about the Syrian Meals small business."

 2. Meals page
-   + "I, as a visiting user, would like to be informed about which meals Syrian Meals sells."
+   + "I, as a visiting user, would like to be informed about which dishes Syrian Meals sells."

 3. Contact page
    + "As a visiting user, I would like to contact Syrian Meals for any business enquiries."